medusa-project/metaslurp-cantaloupe/README.md

 2. Download that version's
    [release zip file](https://github.com/medusa-project/cantaloupe/releases)
    into `image_files`.
-    * Of course, you can use any version, as long as the config file contains the right keys for it, and any dependencies are in place.
+    * You can probably use any newer version, as long as the config file contains the right keys for it, and any dependencies are in place.
-3. Copy `env.list.sample` to `env.list` and fill it in. **Don't commit it to version control!**
+3. Copy `env-*.list.sample` to `env-*.list` and fill them in. **Don't commit any to version control!**
 4. `./docker-build.sh`

 # Run